YasserHs/STM32-LED-GUI/README.md

-# STM32-LED-GUI
+# STM32 USB-OTG LED Control Project
 A project to control LEDs connected to an STM32 microcontroller via a desktop GUI.
 The STM32 firmware communicates with the GUI using USB OTG, allowing users to turn LEDs on/off and set a specific toggle frequency for dynamic lighting effects.

-# STM32 USB-OTG LED Control Project

-This project demonstrates how to control LEDs on an STM32 microcontroller using USB-OTG communication.
-The STM32 is configured as a USB device, and communication is handled via the Virtual COM Port (VCP) middleware.

 ---